htdebeer/twenty-one-pips/README.md

+# A JavaScript Dice Library for Creating Dice Games and other Educational Purposes

-Twenty-one-pips is a JavaScript *dice game engine*.
-It is still being developed and there has been no official release yet.
+Twenty-one-pips is a JavaScript *dice library* to render and control dice.

+It is still very much under development and there has been no release yet.

 License: LGPL3.0.